 After five episodes of Don being the consummate lonely guy at his apartment this season, we’re back in beautiful mode at the Draper Penthouse.
 You’ll notice Don isn’t sleeping like a vampire this time.
 He’s on his belly and his hair falls rakishly over his eye as he wakes up to see Megan setting up breakfast on the balcony.
 Don appears youthful again.
 He doesn’t look like end-of-life Jack Kerouac anymore.

-There’s Paris in the spring, and then there’s New York in the early summer.
-But come August, the city sweats like a pig and getting sprayed by an open fire hydrant on 127th St. feels like being bathed in the mist of a tropical waterfall.
+New York in early summer is like Paris in the spring.
+But come August, the city sweats like a pig, and getting sprayed by an open fire hydrant on 127th St. feels like being bathed in the mist of a tropical waterfall.
 But for now, on “The Strategy,” New York is perfect.
 And what a contrast it is with the first episode of the season, when Peggy was wrapped up in her mustard colored outfits and Don’s patio door thwapped forlornly in the sleety wind while L.A. radiated in golden sunlight under Dodger blue skies.

-But now it’s the time of year when L.A. is a little too hot, the Santa Ana winds begin picking up, and there is crazy in the air.
-In New York, it is that narrow window of time just before high summer and just after, when the city has perfect balcony weather.
+But to everything there is a season, and now is the time of year when L.A. is a little too hot, the Santa Ana winds begin picking up, and there is crazy in the air.
+In New York, it is that narrow window of time just before high summer when the last traces of winter have vanished and the city has perfect balcony weather.
 Don goes out and wraps his arms around Megan and says, “tell me it was all a dream,” meaning their separation, her exodus to L.A, and perhaps his period of prolonged banishment from Sterling Cooper, as well.
 Don is happy again.
 This is what he wants, to be gainfully re-employed as an ad man and to have Megan softly silhouetted in the patio sunlight making him breakfast.

 But this is exactly how Mad Men would trick you with a balcony scene, wouldn’t they?
-The bad stuff doesn’t happen when Don Draper’s out there alone shivering in his boxer shorts, it happens when you think everything is good.
+The bad stuff doesn’t happen when Don Draper’s out there alone in his boxer shorts shivering in the dead of winter, it happens when the sun is out and you think everything is good.

 By this episode it seems we all agree–we like Bonnie.
 Not only was she the inspiration for Hot Dog on a Stick girls everywhere, but she’s got tremendous drive, her smile is contagious, and she’s no dummy.
 Unlike Pete, she knows how to be socially appropriate.
 And when she steps into the offices of Sterling Cooper for the first time, she knows right where to find Don.
 Megan had trouble finding Don at the office.
 Bonnie had no trouble at all.